-Regardless of how you feel about the equitable nature of legacy admissions if you make the decision to benefit from them, straightforwardly disclosing your legacy status is the easiest way to do so.
-Just make a note of your ties with former students on the application.
+Regardless of how you feel about the equitable nature of legacy admissions, if you make the decision to benefit from them, you can disclose your legacy status by making a note of your ties with former students on the application.

 There is a section on the application forms for almost all schools, including the Common Application, in which you can list the educational background of your parents.
 If you wish to make a claim on a secondary legacy, you will need to do so on the extra forms provided by each specific school.

 Your chances of being accepted into their school of choice will improve if you maintain active involvement with the institution from which you graduated.
-The admissions office will look at the alumni’s history of monetary contributions, service on boards, and employment as alumni interviewers, among other things.
-In point of fact, “who you know” can unquestionably improve the likelihood of obtaining a large envelope during the springtime.
+The admissions office will look at the alumni’s history of monetary contributions, service on boards, and taking part in alumni interviews, among other things.

 However, parents are obligated to exercise caution and tact during the entirety of this process.
 Sending or calling admissions representatives with an overly insistent tone will not be well received.

-An approach that is hostile and domineering will be off-putting to a school, and it may even wind up damaging an applicant’s chances of being accepted.
-Maintain a cheerful attitude and rest assured that you will receive preferential treatment at the educational institution that you attended previously.
+Moreover, a hostile and domineering approach will be off-putting to a school, and it may even wind up damaging an applicant’s chances of being accepted.
+Maintain a cheerful attitude and rest assured that the student and the parents will receive preferential treatment.

 A comprehensive analysis of the entirety of each candidate’s file is part of the admissions process at the university.
 The process involves a highly individualized evaluation of the applicant’s talents, achievements, and potential to contribute to learning at Princeton.
 No one aspect is assigned a fixed weight; rather, the process entails an evaluation of the candidate as a whole.